 What to Expect

-When you need to make informed choices about long term services and supports, options counseling can help you with free guidance about complex issues.
+When you need to make informed choices about long term services and supports, CICOA's Aging & Disability Resource Center counselors can help you with free guidance about complex issues.

-When you call CICOA's Aging and Disability Resource Center, a phone options counselor will collect information about you or your loved one's need and ability to care for themselves, discuss eligibility for services, identify appropriate public or private funding sources, and outline service options.
+When you call the ADRC, we will listen to your needs and schedule an appointment for options counseling over the phone.
+During your appointment, an options counselor will collect information about you or your loved one's need and ability to care for themselves, discuss eligibility for services, identify appropriate public or private funding sources, and outline service options.
 The options counselor may also refer you to one of more than 4,000 local community resources.

 Helpful Links for Aging & Disability